-For information about distance education in an EQI program, please see EQI's Distance Education procedure.
+For information about distance education in an EQI program, please see the Distance education policy and procedure.

 Queensland's formal program of standards-based assessment is available to be viewed on the QCAA website.

-Additional information on assessment and reporting is available on the Department of Education and Training (DET) website.
+Additional information on assessment and reporting is available on the Department of Education (DoE) website.

-Campus locations and a general description of facilities, equipment, and learning and library resources available to students – see our
+Campus locations and facilities, equipment, and learning resources available to students – see our

 'Find a school' search tool.

-Details of any arrangements with another registered provider, person or business to provide the course or part of the course are available on our
+Details of any arrangements with another registered provider, person or business who will provide the course or part of the course are available on our

 Students studying in an EQI Primary School must live with a parent, legal custodian or relative approved by the Commonwealth Government department responsible for immigration.

-Students in an EQI High School program must have adequate arrangements in place for their accommodation and general welfare – please see Accommodation Options
+Students in an EQI High School program must have adequate arrangements in place for their accommodation and general welfare – please see the Accommodation and welfare page.

 Share with Facebook